7 Guidelines for Building a Home Gym in Your Apartment

 Overall, space is the most important aspect to consider when building a home gym in your apartment.
 Not many folks appreciate having a bench press in their living room or a squat rack in the kitchen.
 The key to a quality workout routine in your apartment is using space-efficient equipment.
 This doesn’t just look like traditional gym equipment, too.
 “Leveraging architectural features of an apartment, such as stairs for sprints and calf exercises or sturdy chairs for step-ups and tricep dips, can significantly enhance a workout routine without the need for extensive gear,” advises Jason of Crossfit Rife.

-A great versatile piece of equipment are the kettlebells.
+A great versatile piece of equipment for an Apartment Home Gym are the kettlebells.
 “For exercising with limited space, all you really need are a few kettlebells,” says Don LaTorre of Layman’s Fitness.
 “They are the Swiss Army knife of home gym training: functional, portable, and versatile.
 With them, you can do resistance training in your living room, bedroom, patio, or at a park.
 And when you’re done, you can store them right under your bed”

 Alone or combined with other pieces of equipment, kettlebells can be used for a variety of workouts.
 “Strength tools like exercise bands, a medicine ball, and 1-2 kettlebells can provide the necessary equipment for HIIT workouts, circuit-style training, strength workouts, and core training,” shares Jason Fitzgerald of Strength Running.
 “And that small investment can help you improve your body composition, strength, and injury resilience.”